Vakataka dynasty: Harishena

+Family tree

 Alternative source for the dynasty's decline

 According to the eighth ucchvāsaḥ of the Dashakumaracharita of Dandin, which was written probably around 125 years after the fall of the Vakataka dynasty, Harishena's son, though intelligent and accomplished in all arts, neglected the study of the Dandaniti (Political Science) and gave himself up to the enjoyment of pleasures and indulged in all sorts of vices.
 His subjects also followed him and led a vicious and dissolute life.
 Finding this a suitable opportunity, the ruler of the neighbouring Ashmaka sent his minister's son to the court of the Vakatakas.
 The latter ingratiated himself with the king and egged him on in his dissolute life.
 He also decimated his forces by various means.
 Ultimately, when the country was thoroughly disorganised, the ruler of Ashmaka instigated the Kadamba ruler of Vanavasi (in the North Kanara district) to invade the Vakataka territory.
 The king called all his feudatories and decided to fight his enemy on the bank of the Varada (Wardha).
 While fighting with the forces of the enemy, he was treacherously attacked in the rear by some of his own feudatories and killed.
 The Vakataka dynasty ended with his death.
 This fact is also corroborated by a set of three copper plates of the Davanagere record of the Kadamba king Ravivarma dated 519 CE which state as per historian D. C. Sircar that the king's suzerainty extended over the whole of South India as far as the Narmada river in the north to the Kaveri river near Talakad (the then Western Ganga capital) in the south and that the people of these lands sought his protection.
 This implies that the Kadambas conquered the entire Vakataka kingdom and annexed it to their territory during Ravivarma's rule (485–519 CE) probably sometime after 500 CE.

 Coinage

 Although the Vakatakas replaced the Satavahanas, it does not seem that they continued their coin-minting tradition.
-As of today, no Vakataka coins have ever been identified.
+As of today, no Vakataka coins have ever been identified or found.